New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Regular use of paracetamol may increase the risk of developing a rare form of cancer, according to American scientists at the Fred Hutchinson Cancer Research Center in Seattle.
-They argue: people over 50, who drink this drug the vast majority of days a week, increase their chances in ten years to earn blood cancer, writes The Telegraph.
+Regular paracetamol use may increase the risk of developing a rare form of cancer, according to US scientists from the Fred Hutchinson Cancer Research Centre in Seattle.
+They claim that people over 50 who drink this drug the vast majority of days a week increase their chances of developing blood cancer within ten years, The Telegraph writes.

-These findings were made after an analysis of the health of about 65,000 initially healthy men and women, which lasted six years.
-During this time, 577 people developed a form of blood cancer, known as lymphoma.
-From this group of patients prevailed those who regularly took paracetamol.
+The findings were made after an analysis of the health of about 65,000 initially healthy men and women over six years.
+During that time, 577 people developed a form of blood cancer known as lymphoma.
+Of this group, those who regularly took paracetamol were more likely to develop the disease.

-But among those who did not have cancer, 5% took paracetamol, at least four times a week.
-But 9% of the people said that they took the remedy as often.
-According to scientists, if a person takes paracetamol at least four times a week for at least four years, then the risk of developing cancer is increased to 2%.
+But among those who did not have cancer, 5% took paracetamol at least four times a week.
+But of those who did, 9% said they took the drug just as often.
+According to scientists, if a person takes paracetamol at least four times a week for at least four years, the risk of developing cancer increases to 2%.